jk-labs-inc/jokerace/.github/ISSUE_TEMPLATE/chain_request.md

 If you are a mainnet chain, please drop a link showing that koinly supports you so we can enable monetization (which allows creator fees, anyone-can-vote contests, circuits, etc).

-And lastly, please @danglard somewhere in your ticket so that he can be notified when it's closed.
+And lastly, please @divine-economy somewhere in your ticket so that he can be notified when it's closed.

 Please use [this issue](https://github.com/jk-labs-inc/jokerace/issues/2047) as a template!